apache/jackrabbit-oak/oak-doc/src/site/markdown/security/principal.md

 ### Pluggability

-The default security setup as present with Oak 1.0 is able to track custom `PrincipalConfiguration` implementations and will automatically combine the different principal provider implementations as noted above.
+The default security setup as present with Oak 1.0 is able to provide custom `PrincipalConfiguration` implementations and will automatically combine the different principal provider implementations as noted above.